-6.7 All data processed by Barr's Hill School is done so in line with the General Data Protection Guidelines.
-Please see the following policies for additional information: "Privacy Notice for Parents and Pupils - How we use your information 2018/19" available on the school website.
+6.7 All data processed by Barr's Hill School is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
+Please see the following policies for additional information: "Privacy Notice for Parents and Pupils - How we use your information" available on the school website.